Bonnie Blair: Repeat Olympic gold (1990–1992)

-The 1990-1991 season had setbacks for Blair.
+The 1990–1991 season had setbacks for Blair.
 She contracted a severe case of bronchitis that affected her breathing.
 The breathing problem lingered through the 1991 World Sprint Championships where she finished fifth.
-Confidence in coach Crowe had waned in the lead up to the 1988 Olympics, Blair helped to recruit Peter Mueller to coach the U.S. team.
+As confidence in coach Crowe had waned in the lead up to the 1988 Olympics, Blair helped to recruit Peter Mueller to coach the U.S. team.
 The coaching switch took place ten months before the 1992 Olympics.
 Training with Mueller in the summer before the Olympics, Blair regained her competitive edge.

 Blair again competed at Olympics in 1992, this time held in Albertville, France.
 Although she had won gold at the prior Olympics, Blair felt that her small stature made her an underdog against much larger East German competitors.
 Blair again won gold in the 500 meters, becoming the first woman to win the event in back to back Olympics, with a time of 40.33 seconds.
 Her winning time was slower than her record setting pace in Calgary, however, the venue in Albertville was outdoors creating conditions which were less conducive for speed skating.
 The second-place finisher, Ye Qiaobo of China, claimed to have been slowed down by an improper crossover from another skater.
 Although Ye claimed the crossover cost her the gold, the referee's rejected China's protest.
 Blair dedicated her gold medal to her father, Charlie, who had died from lung cancer two years earlier.
 Charlie had dreamed of Bonnie becoming an Olympic speed skater.

 In her second event, the 1,500 meters, Blair finished 21st.
 The placement was due in part to the strategy of her coach, Peter Mueller; Mueller told Blair he would give her a signal to coast if he felt she was not on pace for a podium finish, allowing her to conserve energy.
 As Blair approached the final 400 meters, Mueller gave the signal.
 Blair won her second gold of the 1992 Olympics in the 1,000 meters (1:21.90).
 Her time was only 0.02 seconds faster than Ye.
 Blair's gold made her the most decorated U.S. woman in Winter Olympics of all time.

 Her success in the 1992 Olympics led to more attention for Blair.
 She was on the cover of Sports Illustrated.
 Blair also began to pick-up more endorsements, including sports marketing group Advantage International.
 After the Olympics, Blair moved to Milwaukee, Wisconsin to train at the newly opened Pettit International Ice Center.